December 20, 2012

 Shab-e Yalda - The Longest Night of the Year (Winter Solstice) Persian Celebration 2012

-A couple of weeks ago my blog turned four years old!
+A couple of weeks ago, my blog turned four years old!
 That's just beyond what I had in mind!
-This food blog as many of you might know was a spur of the moment decision as a way of coping with the pain of a great loss in my life.
-This was a challenge for someone whose native language isn't English, and wasn't into writing, taking pictures, or cooking professionally.
-However, through blogging I have pushed through my limitations and boundaries and in the process I have learned so much.
+This food blog, as many of you might know, was a spur-of-the-moment decision as a way of coping with the pain of a great loss in my life.
+This was a challenge for someone whose native language isn't English, and who wasn't into writing, taking pictures, or cooking professionally.
+However, through blogging, I have pushed through my limitations and boundaries, and in the process, I have learned so much.

 Shab-e Yalda Mobarak!
 Happy Winter Solstice!